pallak8398/pallak8398/README.md

 - 👋 Hi, I’m Pallak!
-- 👩‍💻 I’m currently working in Goldman Sachs, Bengaluru as a Technical Analyst.
+- 👩‍💻 I’m currently working in Goldman Sachs, Bengaluru as an Associate.
 - 👩‍🎓 B.Tech in Information Technology from Indian Institute of Information Technology, Allahabad